Jonny Moseley

 Jonathan William Moseley (born August 27, 1975) is an American freestyle skier and television presenter.
 He is the first person born in Puerto Rico to become a member of the U.S. Ski Team.
 He is also known for hosting three seasons of MTV's The Challenge, which was formerly known as Real World/Road Rules Challenge.
 He has also hosted four reunion specials for Battle of the Sexes, the sequel of Battle of the Seasons, Rivals II and Free Agents.

 Early years

-Moseley (birth name: Jonathan William Moseley) was born in San Juan, Puerto Rico.
+Moseley was born on August 27, 1975, to Barbara Moseley, a real estate broker, and Tom Moseley, son of Tim Moseley, developer of Paradise Cay, California, in San Juan, Puerto Rico.
 In 1978, he saw snow for the first time when his family went on a trip to California.
 Eventually, his family moved to Tiburon, California, a suburb north of San Francisco where he attended The Branson School in Ross, California.
 His family would go to the Sierra Nevada every weekend.
 This, and the fact that he was a better skier than his brothers, inspired the then nine-year-old Moseley to take skiing lessons.
 In 1992, he joined the Squaw Valley Freestyle Ski Team and soon won his first Junior National title in Freestyle Skiing; he graduated from high school in 1993 and that same year was selected for the U.S. Ski Team.